julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 **Where rowan watched who approached, oak governed what was sworn beneath its branches.**

-If you want your garden to echo older land-based traditions rather than modern aesthetic witchcraft, these arboreal guardians form the outer and inner pillars of protection.

-You can explore their deeper folklore here:
+If you want your garden to echo older land-based traditions rather than modern aesthetic witchcraft, you can explore their deeper folklore here:

 - **[Rowan Trees by the Door: Old European Folklore](/rowan-trees-front-door-old-world-folklore/)**
 - **[The Balkan Oak Tree Cult](/balkan-oak-tree-cult/)**